roytang/blog/content/quotes/tic.md

 ### 559

-<hunter> if you like
+&lt;hunter&gt; if you like

-<hunter> but once you do, there's no turning back
+&lt;hunter&gt; but once you do, there's no turning back

 ---